grabr/quantum-css/README.md

 Quantum CSS is an atomic CSS library written in SCSS.

 You won’t need to write any rules and media queries while using Quantum CSS.
 Creating highly responsive UIs becomes pleasure while extension pattern provides means of controlled customization.
-You can create molecules with avaialble atoms using `@extend`.
+You can create molecules with avaialble atoms using [`@extend`][1].

 Here is a sample button component with rounded corners, hover and focus transition animations (which are disabled on small screens to provide better experience on touch devices):